Student Mistreatment Policy

 - Chief Student Affairs Officer & Title IX Director

-These school and institutional representatives are empowered to informally discuss a student’s perceptions related to mistreatment, providing guidance.
-If a student seeks advice from an institutional representative, the institutional representative should refer the student immediately to the student’s Associate Dean for Student Affairs for further instructions.
+Informal Grievance Resolution Process: These school and institutional representatives are empowered to informally discuss a student’s perceptions related to mistreatment, providing guidance.
+If a student seeks advice from an institutional representative, the institutional representative should refer the student immediately to the student’s Assistant/Associate Dean for Student Affairs for further instructions.

 A grievance involving perceived mistreatment can be resolved in an informal or a formal manner.
-A student pursuing an informal nonacademic grievance resolution must contact the Associate Dean for Student Affairs, in writing, within five business days of the alleged grievance.
-(If the grievance involves staff, faculty, student(s) from the broader Health Science Center community, the Associate Dean for Student Affairs will liaison with other appropriate authorities, as indicated.)
-The Associate Dean for Student Affairs will assist the student in the informal resolution of the grievance, to be completed within 30 calendar days from the written grievance.
-If an informal resolution is not achieved, the aggrieved student has an additional five business days to file a formal written grievance.
+A student pursuing an informal, nonacademic grievance resolution must contact the Assistant/Associate Dean for Student Affairs, in writing, within twenty (20) business days of the alleged incident.
+The written informal complaint must include a short description of the alleged incident, the expressed desire to handle the issue informally, and the date it occurred.
+(If the grievance involves staff, faculty, student(s) from the broader Health Science Center community, the Assistant/Associate Dean for Student Affairs will liaison with other appropriate authorities, as indicated.)
+The Assistant/Associate Dean for Student Affairs will assist the student in the informal resolution of the grievance, to be completed within twenty (20) days from receipt of the student’s written grievance.
+If an informal resolution is not achieved, the aggrieved student has an additional five (5) business days to file a formal written grievance.

-If the aggrieved student is dissatisfied with the resolution, he/she may file a formal written appeal with the School’s Dean within five business days of the decision.
+If the aggrieved student is dissatisfied with the resolution, he/she may file a formal written appeal with the School’s Dean within five (5) business days of the decision.
 The decision of the School Dean is final.
-The School Dean has 30 calendar days to provide a written decision to the student and to the School’s Associate Dean for Student Affairs.
+The School Dean has twenty (20) business days to provide a written decision to the student and to the School’s Assistant/Associate Dean for Student Affairs.

-The aggrieved student may appeal the Dean’s decision at the institutional level to the Vice President for Academic, Faculty and Student Affairs, or the Vice President’s designee, within five business days of receipt of the Dean’s decision.
-Appeals at the institutional level are limited to procedural violations.
+Appeals on the basis of procedure violations only are submitted to the to the Vice President for Academic, Faculty and Student Affairs, or the Vice President’s designee, within five (5) business days of receipt of the Dean’s decision pertaining to the non-academic grievance.